isabella232/krill-manual/source/hsm.rst

           using an HSM yet one-off signing keys do not need to be protected to the same degree as RPKI CA private keys, parent/child identity keys or CA/publication server identity keys.

 ..
-Warning:: The RPKI RFCs do not define a way to roll identity keys (used for parent/child and CA/publication server
+Warning:: The RPKI RFCs do not define a way to :ref:`roll <Key Rollover>` identity keys (used for parent/child and
-             trust relationships).
+             CA/publication server trust relationships).
 While Krill supports regeneration of identity keys, they cannot be rolled in an automated way as none of the parent NIR/RIR currently support doing so.
 The only way to change an identity key is to re-do the XML exchanges involved in establishing trust.

 Compatible HSMs
 ---------------